 People say that funerals are for the living and that’s true.
 Funerals, memorial services, luncheons, and other ritualistic gatherings are put together so that those who knew your departed loved one can come together, comfort each other, and share memories.
 Sharing loving or funny memories of your loved one can turn the sadness of loss to a celebration of life.

 Participating in even one of these things can help you find solace and comfort.
 If groups make you uncomfortable or you simply can’t do it for whatever reason, consider creating your own ritual.
 Light a candle or do something special that you know they would love in their name.

 Whatever allows you to channel your energy into something productive and personal to you can help you work through those feelings.
 Exercising, writing, doing art, listening to music, or building things might help you.
 They’ve helped me.
 Turning grief into an art form turns your feelings into something tangible.

 Even if the the idea is not to channel your sad feelings into something, it can at least get your mind off the sadness and help you feel at least temporarily better.
 Masking your pain is nothing but a band-aid.
 Letting your emotion out will help you heal faster than holding it all together all the time.

-Often, it can feel like you have to be the strong one or hide your feeling and grief.
-Yet, pushing people away or not caring for your own needs during a rough time can make your journey through grief even more difficult.
-Find a family member or friend you can talk to about your loved one; it feels good to have someone listen, even if just to share the memories.
+Often, it can feel like you have to be the strong one and hide your feelings and grief whether its because of family, work deadlines or what ever else.
+Yet not caring for your own needs during a rough time can make your journey through grief even longer and more difficult.
+Take the time, even if it’s for 30 seconds to just fall apart if you need to.
+Scream into a pillow or find a family member or friend and talk it out.
+It feels good to have someone listen, even if just to share the memories.
 If you aren’t quite getting the comfort and support you need from family and friends, do not be afraid to seek professional counseling for additional help and advice.